michaljuhas/OLD_michaljuhas.github.io/_posts/2016-11-09-Gartners-strategic-trends-2017.md

 ## Mesh App and Service Architecture

+To get all of these online devices talking to us and to each other, they'll need IT systems that let them do this.
 The mesh app and service architecture is a multichannel solution architecture that leverages cloud and serverless computing, containers and microservices as well as APIs and events to deliver modular, flexible and dynamic solutions.

 ## Digital Technology Platforms